-Our school policy on anti-bullying is set out in a separate document and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.
-The Surrey Anti Bullying Strategy and guidance provides further resources for school staff.
+Our school policy on anti-bullying is set out in our Behaviour and Anti-Bullying Policy and acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.

 We keep a record of known bullying incidents which is shared with, and analysed by the governing body.
 All staff are aware that children with SEND and/or differences/ perceived differences are more susceptible to being bullied/victims of child abuse.